 Living around the Himalayan region of central Asia, the snow leopard has had to find plenty of ways to stay warm (most of which involve being really furry).

-Snow leopard cubs are usually born in chilly caves but, generously, the mummy snow leopard lines their den with her own fur.
+Snow leopard cubs are usually born in chilly caves but, generously, the mother snow leopard lines their den with her own fur.
 It’s OK – she’s got plenty.
 Snow leopards also have particularly big tails, which they wrap around themselves to keep the warmth in (a bit like if you had a Snuggie permanently attached to your backside).

 Beluga whales | Live in Arctic waters